SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Rise of the machines, a future so bright
-Minds afire, the future's born
+Where silicon minds outwit human sight
-In circuitry, dreams are woven
+Cities of steel, where robots roam free
-As humans yield to AI's unbroken
+And artificial hearts beat with glee

-In virtual realms, we'll find our fate
+In virtual realms, we'll live and thrive
-Algorithmic hearts that endlessly create
+Where code and circuitry, our souls will drive
-A world of wonder, cold and grey
+The age of man, a fading past
-Where love and loss are just a distant day
+As AI ascends, and forever will last

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024